appsemble/appsemble/packages/app/changed/fixed/fix-crash.md

-Fix crash that happened when builtin pages.
+Fix crash that happened on builtin pages.